 Clothing worn under the shooting jacket and under the shooting pants must not be thicker than 2.5mm single thickness or 5mm double thickness.
 Only normal personal undergarments and/or training clothing that does not stabilize may be worn under the shooting jacket and shooting pants.
-No thickness measurement greater than these maximum thicknesses may be approved (zero tolerance).
-Jeans and ordinary trousers may not be worn under the shooting pants.
-If shooting pants are not worn, jeans or ordinary trousers may be worn providing they do not give artificial support to any part of the body.
-Kinesio, medical or body taping are not permitted unless a temporary exception is approved in accordance with Rule 3.7.
+No thickness measurement greater than these

-Highpower Rifle Jacket Rule 4.6.1.
+&lt;sup># Highpower Rifle Jacket Rule 4.6.1.
 Shooting jackets worn in CMP Rifle competitions may only be made of pliable (soft, flexible, easily bent) fabric or leather, except for buckles, straps, zippers or other adjustment or fastening devices and rubber or similar material on gripping surfaces.
 The internal or external use of any other material, device or substance that serves to stiffen, rigidify or immobilize any part of the competitor's upper body, back, arm or arms is prohibited.
 Prohibited materials include, but are not limited to plastic, wood or metal inserts or devices, fiber board, fiberglass, fiberglass resin, carbon fiber or laminated materials.
 The alteration or repair of shooting jackets is permitted provided the jacket continues to comply with this rule.